kako-nawao/bamboo-ghprbuilder/README.md

 ## What Is Done?

-1. Configure plan to auto-build (selecting branch)
+1. Add plans to auto-build
-2. Build correct revision on POST from github (yes!)
+2. Build correct revision on POST from github
-3. Use proper authentication (plan is executed by the same user that added PRbuilder)
+3. Use proper authentication

+The *baseline branch* is taken from the plan's repository configuration, so if your repo has branch *develop*, builds will only be triggered for pull request to merge to *develop*, ignoring any other requests.

+Builds are executed by the user that created every pull request builder.
+So if *Peter* adds a builder for *Plan X*, then pull requests' for *Plan X* are built by *Peter*.

 ## What Remains to Do?

 In order of priority:

-1. Use plan repo branch (no need to set that in config servlet)
-2. Update PR status on trigger
+1. Update PR status on trigger
-3. Update PR status on completion
+2. Update PR status on completion
-4. Trigger all repos (branches) in the plan
+3. Trigger all repos (branches) in the plan